BgeeDB/bgee-unil/src/markdown/support/gene-page/Tutorial_gene_page.md

 ![](../img/doc/gene-search/Fig15_Orthologs-expression-comparison.png#tutoimgborder)

 You can run an expression comparison analysis for all ortholog genes at one taxonomic level by clicking on the link "Compare expression" of the *Expression comparison* column.
-For instance clicking on the link "Compare expression" at the Bilateria level will run an expression comparison analysis for the 46 genes (45 orthologs + the gene itself) at that taxonomic level.
+For instance, clicking on the link "Compare expression" at the Bilateria level will run an expression comparison analysis for the 46 genes (45 orthologs + the gene itself) at that taxonomic level.

 #### Paralogs

 Paralogy information is presented at taxon levels corresponding to the least common ancestor taxon for which paralogs are found in Bgee species.
-For the Mus musculus gene [Cdk5](/gene/ENSMUSG00000028969#paralogs) paralogs are found at 2 different taxon levels (Metazoa and Opisthokonta), each one corresponding to one line in the result table.
+For the Mus musculus gene [Cdk5](/gene/ENSMUSG00000028969#paralogs), paralogs are found at 2 different taxon levels (Metazoa and Opisthokonta), each one corresponding to one line in the result table.

 ![](../img/doc/gene-search/Fig16_Paralogs-see-details.gif#tutoimgborder)